XiangGuo1992/ORCL_VR_EyeTracking/README.md

 ## Citation
 If you want to explore more details or find the repo is useful, please cite our work https://arxiv.org/abs/2112.03420, https://arxiv.org/abs/2202.13468 and https://ascelibrary.org/doi/abs/10.1061/9780784483893.161.

+1. Guo, X., Angulo, A., Robartes, E., Chen, T. D. & Heydarian, A. Orclsim: A system architecture for studying bicyclist and pedestrian physiological behavior through immersive virtual environments.
+J. Adv.
+Transp.
+2022, 2750369, DOI:
+10.1155/2022/2750369 (2022)
+2. Guo, X., Robartes, E., Angulo, A., Chen, T. D., & Heydarian, A. (2021).
+Benchmarking the use of immersive virtual bike simulators for understanding cyclist behaviors.
+In Computing in Civil Engineering 2021 (pp. 1319-1326).
+3. Guo, X., Tavakoli, A., Robartes, E., Angulo, A., Chen, T. D., & Heydarian, A. (2022).
+Roadway Design Matters: Variation in Bicyclists' Psycho-Physiological Responses in Different Urban Roadway Designs. arXiv preprint arXiv:2202.13468.

 ```tex

 @Article{Guo2022,